 The recommended method of application is by heavy-duty airless spray equipment.
-A typical wet film thickness (WFT) of not more than 1000 μm per coat is highly recommended.
-If thicker coats are applied sagging may occur and will also affect the drying and handling time.
+A typical wet film thickness (WFT) of not more than 1000 μm per coat is recommended.
+A maximum single coat of 1500 um WFT is possible but care must be taken at the extremes of acceptable conditions (hot, cold, humid etc.).

-The most suitable method and technique will depend on a number of factors such as coating thickness required, configuration of the steelwork, access to the steelwork, programming of the project, presence of other trade activity on site, etc.
+The most suitable method and technique will depend on a number of factors such as total coating thickness required, configuration of the steelwork, access to the steelwork, programming of the project, presence of other trade activity on site, etc.